nasa/prog_models/sphinx_config/getting_started.rst

     .. automodule:: examples.noise_example
     |

+There is also an included tutorial (:download:`tutorial <../tutorial.ipynb>`).

 Extending
 ----------
-There are two methods of creating new models: 1.
+There are two methods for creating new models: 1.
 Implementing a new subclass of the base model class (:class:`prog_models.prognostics_model.PrognosticsModel`) or 2. use the model generator method (:py:meth:`prog_models.prognostics_model.PrognosticsModel.generate_model`).
 These methods are described more below.

 1. Subclass Method
 ********************